Timusan/wtforms-dynamic-fields/README.md

 ```python
 form = dynamic.process(PersonalFile, request.post)
 ```

-*Note: the POST is expected to be a MultiDict data type (which is the case with most frameworks like Flask, Django, ...).

 Now the form will pick up the optional email field when injected and make the validation fail server side if the field is left empty.
 Removing the field from the DOM will make your form pass validation again (given that you filled in the first_name and last_name fields, that is).